Patrick Chung: 2012 season

 Defensive coordinator Matt Patricia retained Chung as the starting strong safety, alongside free safety Steve Gregory.
 Chung started the first six games of the season before sustaining a shoulder injury and missing four games (Weeks 7–11).
 During his absence, he was replaced by Devin McCourty, who was moved from cornerback to safety.
 Upon his return in Week 11, Chung was named the backup strong safety behind McCourty and was limited to 65 defensive snaps in the next four games (Weeks 11–14).
 On December 23, 2012, Chung made four combined tackles, two pass deflections, and intercepted two passes by Chad Henne during a 23–16 win at the Jacksonville Jaguars in Week 16.
 The following week, Chung collected a season-high six combined tackles and deflected a pass in the Patriots' 28–0 victory against the Miami Dolphins in Week 17.

-He finished the season with 44 combined tackles (29 solo), five pass deflections, and two interceptions in 12 games and eight starts.
+Chung finished the 2012 season with 44 combined tackles (29 solo), five pass deflections, and two interceptions in 12 games and eight starts.